The Voice Dominicana: Live shows

 The winners of the Knockouts will advance to this round.
-In the week one performance, the arrangement in this round is similar to the knockouts but there has the highest public votes receiver can advance to the next round (U.S. version can bring 2 highest votes artists), and the coach can save one of the remaining artists.
+In the week one performance, the arrangement in this round is similar to the knockouts but there has the highest public votes receiver can advance to the next round (American version can bring 2 highest votes artists), and the coach can save one of the remaining artists.
 And the coming week is the live finale, the top two artists of each team will perform a solo song, and only two artists of all teams can advance to the "final showdown", which all the cumulative votes will be reset in this round.
 The highest public votes receiver in the "final showdown" will be The Voice winner.

 Auditions

 On October 9, 2020, Online registration to join the competition was announced through social media accounts.
 Other auditions were held in some of the key cities in Dominican Republic as follows:

 Coaches and hosts

 On October 7, 2020, it was announced that Luz García will be the presenter of the show.
 Jhoel López will be the second to be the series' presenter announced from the social media accounts.

 Starting on October 8, 2020, coaches for the show were announced to be Juan Magán, Milly Quezada, and Nacho.
 Musicólogo The Libro was the final coach to be announced during the grand launch of the show.

 On April 4, 2022, Eddy Herrera and Alex Matos were announced as new coaches for the second season replacing Juan Magán and Nacho.

 On June 9, 2022, it was announced that Ana Beato will be the digital host of the show.